ton-blockchain/ton-connect/bridge.md

 # Bridge API

 Bridge is a transport mechanism to deliver messages from the app to the wallet and vice versa.

+* **Bridge is maintained by the wallet provider**.
+App developers do not have to choose or build a bridge.
+Each wallet’s bridge is listed in the [wallets-list](https://github.com/ton-connect/wallets-list) config.
-Bridge does not see the contents of the messages (they are end-to-end encrypted).
+* **Messages are end-to-end encrypted.** Bridge does not see the contents or long-term identifiers of the app or wallet.

-Bridge does not distinguish between apps and wallets: communication is fully symmetrical.
+* **Communication is symmetrical.** Bridge does not distinguish between apps and wallets: both are simply clients.

-Bridge keeps separate queues of messages for each recipient’s **Client ID**.
-See also Session Protocol (link).
+* Bridge keeps separate queues of messages for each recipient’s **Client ID**.

 Bridge comes in two flavors:

-- **HTTP Bridge** (for the external apps and services)
+- [HTTP Bridge](#http-bridge): for the external apps and services.
-- **JS Bridge** (for dapps opened within the wallet or when the wallet is a browser extension).
+- [JS Bridge](#js-bridge): for dapps opened within the wallet; or when the wallet is a browser extension.

-Note: JS bridge runs on the same device as the wallet and the app, so communication is not encrypted.

-# HTTP Bridge
+## HTTP Bridge

 Client with ID **A** connects to the bridge to listen to incoming requests.